Monarchism in the United States: Revolutionary period

 During the American Revolution, those American colonists who stayed loyal to the British crown were termed "Loyalists".
-Historians have estimated that between 15 and 20% of the 2,000,000 whites in the colonies in 1775 were Loyalists (300,000–400,000).
-American Loyalists that resettled in British North America would be given the title of "United Empire Loyalist".
+Historians have estimated that in 1775, of the 2,000,000 colonists, between 15% and 20% were Loyalists.
+American Loyalists that resettled in British North America (modern Canada and Bermuda) would be given the title of "United Empire Loyalist".

 The revolutionary war officially ended in 1783 with the signing of the Treaty of Paris.
 This marked the official end of monarchy in the American states with George III of the United Kingdom being the last monarch.

 Confederation period

 In the 1780s, in the period between the American Revolution and the ratification of the United States Constitution, several propositions for creating an independent monarchy were considered.

 George Washington

-On May 22, 1782, the Newburgh letter was sent to George Washington who was camped at Newburgh, New York; written for the army officers by Colonel Lewis Nicola, it proposed that Washington should become the King of the United States.
+On May 22, 1782, the Newburgh letter was sent to George Washington, who was, at the time, camped at Newburgh, New York.
+Written for the Continental Army officers by Colonel Lewis Nicola, it proposed that Washington should become the King of the United States.
 Washington reacted very strongly against the suggestion, and was greatly troubled by it, turning it down in favor of a republican government.